Skip to main content

 The tenant might be able to raise a public law defence if the landlord is a public body, or argue that possession proceedings amount to unlawful discrimination if the ground for possession is related to a disability.[3]

-Find out more about the possession proceedings process.
+Find out more about the tenant's defence and counterclaim process.

 Orders the court can make

-The court might decide to grant an outright possession order or make a possession order suspended on terms.
+The court might decide to make a possession order suspended on terms.
 The tenant has to comply with the terms of a suspended possession order to avoid being evicted.

 The court can make an outright possession order against a tenant who repeatedly breaches their tenancy agreement, even if the individual breaches are small.[4]